fzyzcjy/flutter_rust_bridge/book/src/feature/stream.md

 The `StreamSink` can be placed at any location.
 For example, `fn f(a: i32, b: StreamSink<String>)` and `fn f(a: StreamSink<String>, b: i32)` are both valid.

-To use a `StreamSink` in Rust, you also have to import the `StreamSinkTrait`.

 ## Examples

 See [logging examples](logging.md) which uses streams extensively.